Kanekovisks/AFK-GEM-FARM-Anime-Vanguards-1680x1050/README.md

 Forgive me for any programming/grammar errors present in the code, I'm not an experienced programmer neither an english speaker and I just made this macro as a study 🙏

+This script uses an lib called "FindText" created by feiyue for better image search Can be found at https://www.autohotkey.com/boards/viewtopic.php?f=6&t=17834